tunglamadm/helm-present/helm-present-final.md

 - Chart.yaml file contains the metadata about the chart.
 ![image](https://github.com/user-attachments/assets/768c441c-f415-4faa-843d-c23d969302e6)

-- charts folder, it will empty when we first create the chart, ut if this chart depends on any other charts those charts will be pulled and stored inside charts folder.
+- charts folder, it will empty when we first create the chart, but if this chart depends on any other charts those charts will be pulled and stored inside charts folder.

 - templates folder: